-A nominee for director will be elected if the number of votes cast for the election of that nominee at the Annual Meeting exceeds the number of votes cast against that nominee.
+A nominee for director will be elected if the number of votes cast for the election of that nominee at the Annual Meeting, by voting in person or by proxy, exceeds the number of votes cast against that nominee.

 OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH DIRECTOR NOMINEE LISTED ABOVE.